Travelin' Prayer: Cover versions

 "Travelin' Prayer" was covered by Earl Scruggs Revue in 1973 on the album Rockin' Cross the Country.
 Billboard rated it as one of the "best cuts" on the album.
 It later earned Dolly Parton a Grammy Award Nomination for Best Female Country Vocal Performance, when she covered it in 1999 on the album The Grass Is Blue.
 CMJ noted the song as a "recommended track."

 Parton has stated that she "always loved Billy Joel's 'Travelin' Prayer', which [she] thought lent itself to pure bluegrass."
 The CMJ New Music Report confirmed that Parton's arrangement transforms the song into a "legitimate bluegrass tune."
 AllMusic critic Philip Van Vleck agrees that it works as a bluegrass song.
 Author Ken Bielen notes that "Parton recognizes the roots music element" of the song.
 Bielen notes that Parton's version begins with a slow violin introduction that lasts almost a minute, but the rest of the song goes at "pedal to the metal" speed.
-In addition to the violin, Parton's backing instruments include banjo, dobro, mandolin, guitar and bass guitar.
+In addition to the violin, Parton's backing instruments include banjo, dobro, mandolin, guitar and upright bass.

 Holly Dunn covered the song in her Across the Rio Grande album in 1988 though the song was not released.